MohammadYounes/jquery-scrollLock/README.md

 ------

-Have a bug? please [open a new issues.](https://github.com/MohammadYounes/jquery-scrollLock/issues?state=open)
+Have a suggestion or a bug ? please [open a new issue.](https://github.com/MohammadYounes/jquery-scrollLock/issues?state=open)